mantidtech/wordcase/README.md

 ### Words

-Converts an otherly "cased" string into words separated by spaces (actual case of each word left untouched)
+Converts an "otherly-cased" string into words separated by spaces (actual case of each word left untouched)

 eg